 If you just want a new CoroutineScope for structured concurrency, you can use coroutineScope() and keep your current dispatcher.
-We will explore coroutineScope() more in an upcoming chapter.

 supervisorScope()

 The default behavior of a CoroutineScope is if one coroutine fails with an exception, the scope cancels all coroutines in the scope.
 Frequently, that is what we want.
 If we are doing N coroutines and need the results of all N of them to proceed, as soon as one crashes, we know that we do not need to waste the time of doing the rest of the work.